Topological horseshoes for surface homeomorphisms: Preliminaries

 \subsection{Rotation numbers}

 As explained in the introduction, rotation numbers can be naturally defined in an abstract annulus $A$ for a homeomorphism $f$ isotopic to the identity and a given lift to the universal covering space, as soon as a generator of $H_1(A,\Z)$ is chosen.
 We will state two useful propositions.
-In this article a {\it loop} on the sphere is a continuous map $\Gamma:\T^1\to\S^2$.
-One can define a {\it dual function} $\delta$ defined up to an additive constant on $\S^2\setminus\Gamma$ as follows: for every $z$ and $z'$ in $\R^2\setminus\Gamma$, the difference $\delta(z')-\delta(z)$ is the algebraic intersection number $\Gamma\wedge \gamma'$ where $\gamma'$ is any path from $z$ to $z'$.
+In this article a {\it loop} on the sphere is a continuous map $\Gamma:\T^1\to\S^2$ and the {\it natural lift} of a $\Gamma$ is the path $\gamma:\R\to\S^2$ such that $\gamma(t)=\Gamma(t+\Z)$.